 We continue to evaluate development opportunities for seladelpar.

-Seladelpar is uniquely suited as a treatment for liver disease.
-Preclinical and clinical data support its effect on bile acids synthesis, inflammation, fibrosis and cellular metabolism.
-PPARδ has been shown to regulate genes in hepatocytes, cholangiocytes, Kupffer cells and stellate cells.
+Seladelpar is uniquely suited as a potential treatment for inflammatory liver diseases.
+In the liver, PPARδ is expressed in multiple cell types including: hepatocytes, cholangiocytes, Kupffer cells and stellate cells.
+Preclinical and clinical data support its effect on regulating genes involved in bile acids synthesis, inflammation, fibrosis and lipid metabolism, storage and transport.